duncanmcclean/dotfiles/README.md

 **👋 Hello, I'm Duncan and these are my Dotfiles.**

-I regularly switch between two MacBook Pro's (one for work, one for personal/side project use).
-My Dotfiles are essential to ensuring I have the same development experience on both MacBooks - they help me keep settings in sync & setup new Macs when I need to.

-I've tried to keep everything nice & organised - feel free to take a look around and steal anything you want.
+My Dotfiles serve as a crucial tool for me to maintain and manage the configuration of my computer.
+I try to keep everything nice & organised.
+You're more than welcome to take a look around and steal anything you want.

 ### Installation